FusionAuth/fusionauth-site/src/cloudfront/prod/lambdas/site-origin-request-handler/README.md

 npm install
 ```

-Run the tests with AWS credentials that have permissions to read from the `fusionauth-dev-us-east-1-artifacts` bucket.
+Run the tests with AWS credentials that have permissions to read from the `fusionauth-prod-us-east-1-artifacts` bucket.
 ```
-AWS_PROFILE=fusionauth-dev npm test
+AWS_PROFILE=fusionauth-prod npm test
 ```